Cockokson History, Family Crest & Coats of Arms

-produced the name of Cockokson.
+The ancient Anglo-Saxon culture of England produced the name of Cockokson.
 It was given to a son of a cook.
-Further research revealed that the name is derived from the Norman French word cok,
+Further research revealed that the name is derived from the Norman French word cok, which means cook.

 Early Origins of the Cockokson family

-The surname Cockokson was first found in Yorkshire
+The surname Cockokson was first found in the West Riding of Yorkshire where they were originally from Settle.

 Early History of the Cockokson family